Has someone just called you a personal finance nerd?

 When colleagues at the coffee machine complain about having to work until 68, you can’t help but smile.
 There’s no way on earth you’ll be working until 68.
 You’ll be financially free at 55, or 45, or 40!

-Ok, that’s a smug exageration, but it holds truth!
-I certainly don’t disagree that the ever changing retirement age is depressing.
-What the personal finance nerds have realised however is that fighting government regulation is relatively futile.
+Ok, that’s a smug exaggeration, but it holds truth!
+I certainly don’t disagree that the ever-changing retirement age is depressing.
+What the personal finance nerds have realized however is that fighting government regulation is relatively futile.
 The only person with the power to change your future is you.

 You’ve accepted this and are working away, investing every bit of spare change you find.